 Congratulations on your acceptance to the Hebrew University of Jerusalem.

-4. Financial Aid: Olim Hadashim who are eligible for the Student Authority’s help need to contact their office with a copy of their acceptance letter (unconditional) and with a copy of the standing bank order.
+4. Do you need financial aid?
+Olim Hadashim who are eligible for the Student Authority’s help need to contact their office with a copy of their acceptance letter (unconditional) and with a copy of the standing bank order.
 Students must follow the procedures and pay the fees to the university; The Student Authority will reimburse students according to their regulations.

-Students in need of additional aid or Israeli students who are not eligible for the Student Authority scholarships can contact the Financial Aid office.
+Students in need of additional aid or Israeli students who are not eligible for the Student Authority scholarships can find more information on the website.

-8. Student card: you will need to upload your photograph through the personal information website.
-Students accepted unconditionally will receive an explanatory email.
-The student card is issued only after course registration and will be sent to an Israeli address only.
-If you encounter any programs please contact the Office of Student Accounts.
+7. Student card: you will need to upload your photograph through the personal information website.
+The student card is issued only after course registration.

-If you cancel your studies after paying the first payment or after course registration, you must send a written letter of cancellation directly to the Office of Student Accounts.
-On the website, you can find the table of cancellation deadlines (the new dates will be updated in August).
+If you cancel your studies after paying the first payment or after course registration, you must send a written letter of cancellation directly to the Tuition and Payments Division, according to the instructions on the website.